cloudflare/cloudflare-docs/content/workers-ai/platform/workers-ai-error-handling.md

 # Handling Workers AI Errors

-This documentation provides guidelines on handling Workers AI errors from both the REST API and Worker scripts.
-It includes information on error response structures, handling methods, and lists of common errors with their respective HTTP status codes and descriptions.
+Learn how to handle Workers AI errors from both the REST API and Worker scripts.
+This page includes information on error response structures, handling methods, and lists of common errors with their respective HTTP status codes and descriptions.

 ## REST API Error Handling